North Coast 500: 29+ Things to Know Before You Go

 This article has links to products and services we love, which we may make commission from.

-The 516-mile loop called the North Coast 500 has fast become one of the top things to do in Scotland.
-Thousands of national and international visitors are heading to the Highlands to drive from Inverness to John o’ Groats and back down again.
-When planning your North Coast 500 trip there are a few things you need to consider driving in Scotland and the NC500 itself.
-Here are my tips, as a Scot and travel lovers, so you can get the best out of the Highlands tour.
+When planning your North Coast 500 trip, there are a few things you need to consider driving in Scotland and the NC500 itself.
+Here are my tips, as a Scot and travel lover, so that you can get the best out of the Highlands tour.

-» Don’t miss our NC500 itinerary!
-Click here to read it
+Don’t miss our NC500 itinerary!

 Planning Your North Coast 500 Trip